Architectual Timber Frame Company

 You’ll notice something else in timber frames: wooden pegs protruding everywhere two pieces of timber meet.
 Whether you call them pegs, wooden nails, pins, dowels, trunnels, or trenails, they all point to what makes a timber frame a timber frame: there (generally) aren’t any nails, screws, or bolts holding the wooden posts and beams together.

 Instead of metal fasteners, timber frames are held together by intricate wooden joinery locked together by wooden pegs.
 Why?
 Because wood and stone are plentiful and convenient building materials, they’ve been used for thousands of years.
 Of course, simply stacking trees and stones on top of each other leaves something to be desired in a storm, so at least 7,000 years ago, someone came up with a simple and strong way to connect two pieces of stone or wood by carving a protruding end on one piece and a matching hole in the other piece.
-This joint, called the mortise and tenon joint, is one of the strongest and longest-lasting ways to connect two pieces of wood.
+These timber frame joints, called the mortise and tenon joints, are one of the strongest and longest-lasting ways to connect two pieces of wood.

 We’re thrilled to see timber framing’s popularity resurface in the 21st century.
 After all, it would be an understatement to say that we’re dedicated to the craft.
 Altogether, our team has over 90 years of experience with timber framing – and we can’t wait to put it to work for you.